 Is one of your pet holiday hates having to drag yourself down for breakfast before you’ve wiped the (sangria-inspired) sleep from your eyes?
 Then the Nobu Hotel Ibiza Bay is the place for you.
 Not only is it a coastal paradise on the sandy shore of Talamanca Bay with every mod con you could wish for, but it has a ‘no-agenda’ policy, meaning that meals are served at your leisure – whatever the time of day.

 And we’re not talking tasteless buffets, either – the food is first class, as are the amenities.
 You can luxuriate in…. a Six Senses spa, fitness centre, yoga pavilion, manicure/pedicure studio and a John Frieda hair salon.
 Even better, you can book some of the treatments, for example, the Kiatsu and Bamboo massages,to take place in the hotel’s beach cabanas.

 And there’s no need to worry where Junior has got to while you’re pampering yourself – besides the two pools, the Kids’ Club has some great activities, from DJ lessons to jewellery making, plus it will feed the youngsters at lunch and during the evening while the nightly film is shown.

-Not that we wanted our brood to miss out on Nobuyuki ‘Nobu’ Matsuhisa’s Japanese/Peruvian fusion, nor the Mexican cuisine at Peyotito, or the fresh-off-the-boat gambas at the Chambao ‘beach shack’.
+Not that we wanted our brood to miss out on Nobuyuki ‘Nobu’ Matsuhisa’s Japanese/Peruvian fusion, nor the freshly baked homemade delights at Bay Café, or the fresh-off-the-boat gambas at the Chambao ‘beach shack’.
 Oh, and the rooms, shops and bars are pretty cool too…

 PRINCIPE DI SALINA